axon4/maths-sprint/README.md

-# Maths Sprint
+# Maths-Sprint

-* Test your mental mathematics with this game of quickfire multiplication questions.
+* test your mental-mathematics with this game of quickFire--multiplication-questions
-* Best scores saved locally.
+* best scores saved locally (local-storage)

 ## Stack